 Shopping for senior living options can be scary, especially if you or a loved one has a serious medical condition that warrants an immediate move.
 Both memory care and assisted living offer supportive care to people with a range of health issues, including cognitive impairments.
 Memory care, however, caters specifically to those with Alzheimer’s and other types of dementia through dementia-friendly activities and staff trained in the psychological and physical effects of cognitive impairments.
 For some families, it makes sense to start with assisted living, while for others, memory care is the immediate winning option.
-Here’s what you need to know as you weigh your options.
+Here’s what you need to know as you weigh your options, and how to find memory care facilities near me:

 Memory Care vs. Assisted Living: Staff Training